 When Violet was born, I couldn’t wait to share my comfort foods with her.
 Homemade chicken noodle soup, pan-roasted wild salmon, egg shakshuka, market heirloom tomatoes sprinkled with sea salt.
 But when, at a year old, her first soft-boiled egg resulted in angry blotches on her face and torso, we found ourselves on a different path.
 She tested allergic to eggs.
 Peanuts and most tree nuts were soon added to her list of allergens to avoid.

-Recently, on social media, I’ve encountered fledgling food allergy parents mourning a loss of freedom and feeling food allergy-related isolation.
+On social media, I have encountered fledgling food allergy parents mourning a loss of freedom and feeling food allergy-related isolation.
 At times, I’ve chimed in to share our family’s story: for us, food allergies are a hurdle we’ve learned to navigate.

 Our family has been able to take this positive attitude all the way to the Phase 3 clinical trial of Viaskin’s peanut patch.
-Violet joined the trial in the spring of 2017, and proudly wears her patch 24 hours a day.
 The novel therapy continuously introduces a small amount of peanut through the skin, with the goal of desensitizing participants.
 While the jury is still out on the results, the process has been empowering.